TaitoUnited/wordpress-template/README.md

 Creating a new server environment:

 * Run `taito env apply:ENV` to create an environment for `dev` or `prod`.
-* For production environment: Configure hostname in `scripts/wordpress/helm-prod.yaml` file.
+* For a production environment: Configure hostname in `scripts/wordpress/helm-prod.yaml` file.
-* Deploy wordpress to the environment either by merging some changes to the correct environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
+* Deploy wordpress to the environment either by pushing some changes to the environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
-* Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
-The default password is: `initial-password-change-it-on-wp-admin-immediately`.
+* Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`), and save the new password using a shared password manager.
+Also the dev environment admin password should be strong as eventually some of the dev environment data and installed plugins will be migrated to production.
+The initial admin password is: `initial-password-change-it-on-wp-admin-immediately`.
-* For a non-production environment: You should write the new admin username/password to `info:ENV` script of `package.json` file.
 * For a non-production environment: Protect the environment from web crawlers by installing and activating the [HTTP Auth](https://wordpress.org/plugins/http-auth/) plugin for the `Complete Site`.
-Write the basic auth username/password to info:ENV script of `package.json` file.
+Write the basic auth username/password to the `package.json` file and to the beginning of this README.
+You should use the same basic auth credentials for all environments.
+Basic auth credentials don't have to be strong.

 > All operations on production and staging environments require admin rights.
 Please contact devops personnel.

 #### Kubernetes

-TODO
+If you need to, you can configure Kubernetes settings by modifying `heml*.yaml` files located under the `scripts`-directory.
+The default settings, however, are ok for most sites.

 #### Secrets

+If you need to, you can add new secrets like this:

 1. Add a secret definition to `taito-config.sh` (taito_secrets)
-2. Map secret to an environment variable in `scripts/helm.yaml`
+2. Map secret to an environment variable in some of the `helm.yaml` files located under the `scripts`-directory.
 3. Run `taito env rotate:ENV [SECRET]` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

 > For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.